 Hike up on Ulriken, the highest of Bergen's seven mountains.
 A popular trip for both locals and visitors.

 Hiking up Mount Ulriken is one of the most popular tours in Bergen.
 There are several different routes to the top of Ulriken, here is a couple of the most popular:

 The most popular route: Start at Montana and walk the Sherpa steps (1333 stept):

 Take bus No. 12 from the city center to Montana.
 Follow the signs to Montana Hostel.
-Turn right at the hostel.
-Follow the gravel road uphill for approximately 15 mintues.
+Turn right just before the hostel.
+Follow the gravel road uphill for approximately 15 mintues (0,8 kilometers).
 At the end of a gravel road you can select multiple paths up to Ulriken.
 Here you'll see a bench and signboard with a map and a river on your right.
 Follow the path straight onwards and it will make a sharp left bend.
 A few minutes later you'll see the steps.
 From here you follow the steps all the way to the top.